-A NULL value or an empty string may be used as end mark, representing the current situation.
+A NULL value or an empty string may be used as end mark, representing the current state.

-The keyword 'EMAJ LAST MARK' can be used as mark name, representing the last set mark.
+The keyword 'EMAJ_LAST_MARK' can be used as mark name, representing the last set mark.

 If supplied, the output file name must be an absolute pathname.
 It must have the appropriate permission so that the PostgreSQL instance can write to it.
 If the file already exists, its content is overwritten.